-To file a proof of claim, you will need to complete a proof of claim form and file it with the Receiver.
-To be considered timely filed, claims must be postmarked on or before Wednesday, March 16, 2012.
+In order to file a proof of claim, you will need to complete a proof of claim form and file it with the Receiver.
+To be considered timely filed, claims must be postmarked on or before Monday, August 1, 2011.

-On February 8, 2012, the Receiver mailed proof of claim forms to individuals and entities that the Receiver identified as having a possible claim in the Seminole Casualty estate.
+On June 9, 2011, the Receiver mailed proof of claim forms to individuals and entities that the Receiver identified as having a possible claim in the CIA estate.
 If you did not receive a proof of claim form and have a claim you would like considered, please make a request for a proof of claim form by completing the "Contact Us" form.

 I received a proof of claim form for a loss claimant but I did not receive a proof of claim form for an unearned premium claimant.
 How do I now obtain a proof of claim form for an unearned premium claimant?

 The proof of claim mailing was not sent to claimants that have an unearned premium (premium refund) claim.
-Unearned premium claims are claims for premium that is owed back to the former policyholders of Seminole Casualty.
-The Florida Insurance Guaranty Association ("FIGA") previously processed unearned premium refunds of $100 or greater.
-The outstanding claims represent the $100 statutory deductible not covered by FIGA or represent unearned premium claims that were less than $100 and thus the claimant did not receive a refund check from FIGA.
+Unearned premium claims are claims for premium that is owed back to the former policyholders of CIA.
+The Receiver previously processed unearned premium refunds of $100 or greater.
+The outstanding claims represent the $100 statutory deductible not covered by FIGA or represent unearned premium claims that were less than $100 and thus the claimant did not receive a refund check from the Receiver.
 The Receiver has received court approval to deem all unearned premium claims as timely filed.
 This means that unearned premium claimants will have a filed claim in the estate without having to file a proof of claim form.

 I did not receive a proof of claim form in the mail or have misplaced it.
 How do I now obtain a proof of claim form?

-Yes, you may still file a proof of claim after the March 16, 2012 claims filing deadline.
-However, any paper proof of claim form postmarked after March 16, 2012 will be processed as a “late-filed” claim.
+Yes, you may still file a proof of claim after the August 1, 2011 claims filing deadline.
+However, any proof of claim form postmarked after August 1, 2011 will be processed as a “late-filed” claim.
 Late file claims are given a lower claimant class priority.

 Will the claim filing deadline be extended?